San Diego Divorce Attorney

 Finally, it is highly recommended to consult an attorney even after your divorce has officially been filed and approved.
 The circumstances surrounding your divorce and custody or support agreements may change over the years, requiring modifications to the prior agreements you have with your ex-spouse.
-A San Diego divorce attorney can help you navigate any modifications that are required in your divorce agreement to meet your current circumstances.
+Our specialized San Diego post divorce modifications attorney can help you navigate any modifications that are required in your divorce agreement to meet your current circumstances.

 Our San Diego Divorce attorneys, like nearly all family attorneys, charge hourly fees for our services.
 However, because every case is different and we develop custom solutions for each of our clients, it is nearly impossible to predict exactly how much it will cost to help resolve your divorce case without knowing the facts of your case.
 In fact, quoting an exact amount without that information may be doing you a disservice.

 Additionally, some websites may advertise low hourly rates.
 However, lower rates do not always equate to lower costs overall.
 An attorney more experienced in divorce cases may charge a higher hourly rate but may be able to successfully resolve your case more efficiently, thus lowering your final costs.

 For an accurate quote on the cost and scope of our divorce services, please contact our divorce lawyers in San Diego today and schedule a confidential consultation.

 An Overview of Divorce in San Diego

 The following is an overview of the steps, considerations, and other processes involved in the dissolution process in San Diego and California.
 It is important to note that this is a basic overview; some of the more intricate details vary significantly from divorce to divorce, depending on the circumstance or whether you are filing an uncontested divorce vs a contested divorce.
 It is always recommended to consult an experienced San Diego divorce lawyer before taking action on a dissolution of marriage.

 There are three ways to end a marriage or registered domestic partnership in the state of California: